itsapumpkinpie/restaurant-site-frontend/README.md

-## restaurant-site-frontend
+### restaurant-site-frontend

-⚠️ **ONGOING DEVELOPMENT** ⚠️
+Restaurant-site-frontend is a web application for an italian restaurant with a menu and the ability to leave a review.
+You can visit the site http://italian-pizza-delivery.site/index.html

-`restaurant-site-frontend` is a web application for an italian restaurant with a menu and the ability to leave a review.
-You can follow the updates https://itsapumpkinpie.github.io/restaurant-site-frontend/
+- To run the project locally, you need to install the [backend](https://github.com/itsapumpkinpie/restaurant-site-backend)